What Is Equipment Downtime? (And How to Calculate It)

 What Is Planned Downtime?

 With a proactive maintenance approach, you will sometimes have to pause equipment operations in order to inspect and maintain it.
-Here are common downtime reasons for planned maintenance:
+Here are common reasons for planned downtime:

 • Equipment inspections: Performing scheduled checks of your machines can help identify potential wear-and-tear issues before they turn into more serious breakdowns.